-Monitoring Program Monitoring Stations Location Purpose Detection (Compliance Points) MW12-500, MW12-501, MW12-502 To detect seepage from the RTP.
-MW04-213, MW11-216 To monitor groundwater quality and elevation trends as mining proceeds.
-Trend MW11-001A Down gradient of the Recycle Tailings Pond (RTP) To monitor groundwater quality and elevation trends from the Drystack runoff.
-MW11-001B Down gradient of the ore zones To monitor groundwater quality and elevation trends from infiltration groundwater below the Drystack.
+Monitoring Program Monitoring Stations Location Purpose Detection MW12-500, MW12-501, MW12-502 Down gradient of the Recycle Tailings Pond (RTP) To detect seepage from the RTP.
+(Compliance Points) MW18-001, MW18-002, MW18-003A, MW18-003B Down gradient of the Recycle Tailings Pond (RTP) To monitor Liese Creek valley for any constituents from the RTP.
+MW11-216 Down gradient of the ore body on Pogo Ridge To monitor groundwater quality and elevation trends as mining proceeds.
+Trend MW11-001A Down gradient of the Drystack and up gradient of the RTP To monitor groundwater quality and elevation trends from the Drystack runoff.
+MW11-001B Down gradient of the Drystack and up gradient of the RTP To monitor groundwater quality and elevation trends from infiltration groundwater below the Drystack.
 Hydrology MW12-001A Pogo Airstrip Alluvial well as part of the East Deep Hydrology Study Characterization MW12-001B Pogo Airstrip Bedrock well as part of the East Deep Hydrology Study